Coded Distributed Computing with Pre-set Assignments of Data and Output Functions: Main Results

-\begin{remark} As mentioned in Corollary \ref{FSCTcoro}, our scheme is optimal in several cases including the optimal results in \cite{CDC} and \cite{ThreeWorker}.
-Moreover, FSCT potentially improves OSCT, as the former allows the node to jointly decode multiple message blocks sent by different nodes.
-In the example of Section \ref{ExFSCT}, we show that FSCT is optimal in some cases, while OSCT is not. \end{remark}
+The corollary above shows that our scheme is optimal in several cases including the optimal results in \cite{CDC} and \cite{ThreeWorker}.

+\begin{remark} The direct comparison between OSCT and FSCT is difficult since in general there is no explicit solution to the optimization problem in OSCT, and the load of FSCT depends on the number of nodes satisfying the deficit and feasible conditions.
+By examples and simulation results in the following sections, we find that FSCT potentially improves OSCT, as the former allows the node to jointly decode multiple message blocks sent by different nodes.
+However, OSCT holds its merit of lower complexity and can also achieve optimal communication in some scenarios.
+Specifically, the first example of Section \ref{SecToyExample} shows that the OSCT can achieve the same optimal communication load with FSCT by splitting IVs into fewer pieces. \end{remark}